List of The Librarian characters: Jenkins / Galahad

-The new quartet's reluctant, sometimes cantankerous caretaker; he has worked at The Library's branch office, known as 'The Annex', "for longer than anyone knows," and has extensive knowledge of ancient lore.
+The new quartet's reluctant, sometimes cantankerous caretaker; he has worked at the Library's branch office, known as the Annex, "for longer than anyone knows," and has extensive knowledge of ancient lore.
 He is seen to have a connection to Dulaque, as revealed in "And the Apple of Discord".
-It is later explained that he is the immortal Knight of the Round Table Sir Galahad from King Arthur's Camelot, and he and Dulaque, the assumed identity of Sir Lancelot du Lac, are immortal because of a spell the latter cast over 1,000 years ago in the wake of Camelot's fall.
+It is later explained that he is the immortal Knight of the Round Table Sir Galahad from King Arthur's Camelot, and he and Dulaque, the assumed identity of Sir Lancelot du Lac, are immortal (Lancelot's immortality is explained in The Librarians: The Next Chapter as a result of drawing on the power of his shield, though the cause of Galahad's immortality is unknown).
 He has known Morgan le Fay (Alicia Witt) for centuries and considers her to be his archenemy, as he blames her for Arthur's death.
-In "Some Dude Named Jeff", he confirms that he is Lancelot's illegitimate son.
+In "And Some Dude Named Jeff", he confirms that he is Lancelot's illegitimate son.
 In "And The Graves of Time", he gives up his immortality to bring Nicole Noone back to life after she's killed by a revengeful Rasputin.
 He's at first unprepared to handle the many shortcomings of being an older human, (poor eyesight and hearing, the need to eat) but soon comes to accept that this is his life now for however long that may be.
 His immortality is returned in "And the Echoes of Memory" when Flynn persuades Nicole to work for the Library instead of against it and thereby changes history.

-Description

 Larroquette was nominated for a Saturn Award for his portrayal of the character in 2015.